Marfan Syndrome Bone Health: Osteoporosis, Fracture Risk, and Evidence-Based Prevention

 I should go on record as saying that I know little about the medications that Marfan survivors take.
 Therefore, I think it would be necessary to talk to your medical doctor about taking any of the bone health therapies below before taking any to make sure there are no supplements that may be contraindicated to a medication that you are currently taking.

 Another important issue.
 I have been taking/undergoing most of the bone health therapies listed above for years.
-The FDA approved bone strengthening therapy, a class of drugs called bisphophonates, can reduce the risk of “skeletal related events” (think bone fractures) but bring short, long-term and late stage side effects with them.
+The FDA-approved bone-strengthening therapy, a class of drugs called bisphophonates, can reduce the risk of “skeletal-related events” (think bone fractures) but bring short, long-term and late-stage side effects with it.

 Especially after taking bisphosphonates for more than a year or two.
 I think that bisphosphonate therapy has an important use to enhance Marfan bone health.
 But patients need to be made aware of any side effects.